 Right on target 1986

 1981 ... a first title which already says a lot about what will be next.
-It will be Dance, Dance, Dance!
+It will be Dance, Dance, Dance !
 And high level please !

 1981 ... especially when you see what is happening behind !
-Here he is surely signing one of her most emblematic hits, thanks to an extraordinary sound and style.
+Here he is surely signing one of his most emblematic hits, thanks to an extraordinary sound and style.
 Two fundamental qualities that will remain his trademark forever.
 Inimitable !

 1981 ... the magic duo !
 A duo with a particularly tragic fate but which left incredible titles in the musical history of the 80s ...